-Built on the site of a Union Pacific Railroad Depot, a fashionable stop on the first train service through Las Vegas, the Plaza opened...
+Built on the site of a Union Pacific Railroad Depot, the Plaza opened in 1971.
+For decades it was a gaudy, cheap-looking hotel...

 Girls of Glitter Gulch